 What are the disadvantages of taking out a bad credit business loan?

-The interest rates on bad credit business loans can often be higher than those offered by high street banks.
+In similar fashion to other types of bad credit loans, the interest rates on bad credit business loans can often be higher than those offered by high street banks.

 Because of this, some businesses who have a better credit rating may benefit from applying for a business loan with a bank.